-Applicants will be placed on the waiting list according to the date and time the complete application is received by the CCHA.
+Applicants will be placed on the waiting list according to any preference(s) for which they qualify, and the date and time their complete application is received by the CCHA.

 PART II: MANAGING THE WAITING LIST

 4-II.A.
 OVERVIEW